-Shortlisted candidates in Music, Sport, Drama and Art will be invited in to attend a meeting with the Deputy Head, Co-Curricular on Monday 18 November 2024.
+Shortlisted candidates in Music, Sport, Drama and Art will be invited in to attend an interview with a member of the sixth form team.

 Candidates who receive scholarships in non-academic areas are strongly encouraged to take the subject at A level.
 Candidates who hold non-academic awards are expected to make a significant contribution to the relevant area, which will be monitored in an annual scholarship review meeting.